aminrj/aminrj.github.io/_posts/2026-02-20-llm-attack-surface.md

 ## What security teams can do right now

-This isn't a "we need to wait for the industry to figure this out" situation.
 There are concrete things you can implement today.

-**Treat every agent input as untrusted.** This sounds obvious but almost no one *does it consistently.
-Every piece of text that enters your agent's context, *user input, retrieved documents, API responses, emails, web content, is a
+**Treat every agent input as untrusted.** Every piece of text that enters your agent's context — user input, retrieved documents, API responses, emails, web content — is a potential injection vector.
+Build input validation and sanitization into your ingestion pipeline from the start.
-\*potential injection vector.

-Build input validation and sanitization into your \*ingestion pipeline, not as an afterthought.

-**Define explicit tool authorization policies.** Before deploying an agent with *tool access, write down exactly what it should be able to do, not just what *tools it has access to, but what operations within those tools are in scope.

-*"Can query the CRM" is not a policy.
-"Can read customer records for accounts *assigned to the requesting user, cannot write, cannot delete, cannot export
-\*bulk records" is a policy.
+**Define explicit tool authorization policies.** Before deploying an agent with tool access, write down exactly what it should be able to do.
+Not just which tools it has access to, but which operations within those tools are in scope.
+"Can query the CRM" is not a policy.
+"Can read customer records for accounts assigned to the requesting user, cannot write, cannot delete, cannot export bulk records" is a policy.

-**Add agent observability from day one.** You cannot detect anomalous agent *behavior if you're not logging it.
-Every tool call, every external API *invocation, every decision the agent makes should be captured with enough *context to reconstruct what happened and why.
-Most observability tooling isn't *built for agents yet, you'll probably need to add this at the application
+**Add agent observability from day one.** You cannot detect anomalous agent behavior if you're not logging it.
+Every tool call, every external API invocation, every decision the agent makes should be captured with enough context to reconstruct what happened and why.
+Most observability tooling isn't built for agents yet — you'll probably need to add this at the application layer for now.
-\*layer for now.

-**Conduct adversarial testing before production deployment.** This means more *than functional QA.
-It means specifically attempting to manipulate the agent,*trying to get it to leak system prompts, exceed its authorized scope, invoke *tools it shouldn't invoke, or behave differently than intended through crafted*inputs.

-Tools like [Garak](https://github.com/NVIDIA/garak/) and [PyRIT](https://github.com/Azure/PyRIT) automate parts of this, but human red *teamers who understand the specific deployment context will find things*automated tools miss.
+**Conduct adversarial testing before production deployment.** This means more than functional QA.
+It means specifically attempting to manipulate the agent — trying to get it to leak system prompts, exceed its authorized scope, invoke tools it shouldn't invoke, or behave differently than intended through crafted inputs.
+Tools like [Garak](https://github.com/NVIDIA/garak/) and [PyRIT](https://github.com/Azure/PyRIT) automate parts of this, but human red teamers who understand the specific deployment context will find things automated tools miss.

-**Audit your MCP servers and plugin integrations.** If you're using the Model *Context Protocol or any plugin architecture, treat those integrations with the *same scrutiny you'd give a third-party library that runs with elevated *privileges, because that's functionally what they are.
-Review what tool*descriptions they expose to the model.
-Monitor them for changes after
+**Audit your MCP servers and plugin integrations.** If you're using the Model Context Protocol or any plugin architecture, treat those integrations with the same scrutiny you'd give a third-party library that runs with elevated privileges — because that's functionally what they are.
+Review what tool descriptions they expose to the model.
+Monitor them for changes after installation.
-\*installation.

 ![Defense in depth for agentic systems](assets/media/ai-security/ai-agents-attack-surface/defense-in-depth-for-agentic-systems.png)
 _Diagram 5: Defense-in-depth for agentic systems.
 No single control is sufficient — each layer reduces the blast radius of the attacks that bypass the layer above it._